 A note for you:

 Realize that there is only so much you can do.
 Not everyone has millions to spend on clothing, shoes, and accessories and sometimes we just want a certain item from Zara.
 That’s okay.
-There is only so much a person can do, and even when we try or hardest the fashion industry cannot be 100 percent sustainable.
+Even when we try our hardest the fashion industry cannot be 100 percent sustainable.